awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

 Complete the steps in the following topics to initialize your AWS CloudHSM cluster\.

+**Note**
+Before you initialize the cluster, review the process by which you can verify the identity and authenticity of the HSMs\.
+The process is optional, but it works only until a cluster is initialized\.
+After the cluster is initialized, you cannot use this process to get the certificates or verify the HSMs\.

 + [Get the Cluster's Certificate Signing Request \(CSR\)](#get-csr)
 + [Sign the CSR](#sign-csr)